 The State of Alaska Park Quick Facts: 34 State Parks | 23 National Wildlife Refuges | 6 Wildlife Management Areas | 5 Nation Preserves | 3 State Forests | 2 National Parks | 2 National Forests | 2 National Historic Sites | 2 National Historic Park So many beautiful resources in one State; Priceless

 Check out this highlight video for Chugach State Park in Alaska.

 Camping in the largest national park in the United States is certainly an experience like no other!
 The primitive sites at Wrangell-St. Elias National Park and Preserve are highly coveted, perfect for those who want a rustic adventure with stunning

 views of the surrounding nature.

-Those who prefer another sort of view – one of rock faces, waterfalls, and the gentle waves of the bay – would do well to reserve a spot in the camping sites at Thumb Cove State Marine Park.
+Those who prefer another sort of view – one of the rock faces, waterfalls, and the gentle waves of the bay – would do well to reserve a spot in the camping sites at Thumb Cove State Marine Park.
 As one of the most scenic and popular anchorages in Resurrection Bay, the park’s numerous campgrounds are always in demand.
 Some cabins may also be rented – Porcupine Glacier and Spruce Glacier, which are equipped with two bunk beds, a wood stove, and some basic furniture.
-Where ever you decide to to go camping, follow our camping checklist to make sure you don’t forget any camping gear you need for your trip.
+Where ever you decide to go camping, follow our camping checklist to make sure you don’t forget any camping gear you need for your trip.

 Chugach State Park in south-central Alaska is home to some of the best hiking trails in the state.
 The Lost Lake Trail at approximately 13.8 miles is a scenic and breathtaking hike that begins at the rainforest and passes through numerous lakes and meadows.